-- The Today Business Pty Ltd ACN 627 299 889 (we, us or our) operates the www.thetodaybusiness.com.au website (Site) and provides products and services, including the Vendor Engagement System and Today.App.
+- The Today Business Pty Ltd ACN 627 299 889 (we, us or our) operates the www.thetodaybusiness.com.au website and provides products and services, including software as a service, the Vendor Engagement System, today.app and Acquire (together, Platforms).

 What personal information do we collect?

-(l) any other Personal Information provided to us, including when making an enquiry or subscribing to our services and/or Site.
+- any other Personal Information provided to us, including when making an enquiry or subscribing to our Platforms.